robgiorgi/freess/README.md

 # NEW (wasm branch)
 In addition here is a WebAssembly version!

-# Prerequistes: same as above and additionally (if you want to re-generate the WebAssembly)i via EMSCRIPTEN
+# Prerequistes: same as above and additionally (if you want to re-generate the WebAssembly via EMSCRIPTEN)
 ```
 git clone https://github.com/emscripten-core/emsdk.git
 cd emsdk